DjangoGirls/tutorial/try_python/README.md

     >>> "Ola"
     'Ola'

 You now created your first string!
 It's a set of characters that can be processed by a computer.
 The string must always begin and end with the same character.
-This may be an apostrophe (`'`) or double quotes (`"`).
-It has no effect on the value of the string - double quotes or apostrophes are not a part of string, they only indicate that it is a string.
+This may be an apostrophe (`'`) or double quotes (`"`) - they tell Python that it is a string.

 Strings can be added.
 Try this: